 Once you get to the point where you feel as though you’re going to have an orgasm, push your PC muscles out (rather than clenching them in) to increase your chances of squirting or gushing.
 Women with well-toned PC muscles are more likely to ejaculate and generally have better orgasms, which is another incentive for doing regular PC muscle exercises.

 To many women, the first time she ejaculates feels like she is letting her urine flow because it originates almost from the same area.
 However, it’s almost impossible to urinate while having an orgasm because the urethra temporarily closes up.
 You may want to place a towel underneath you during your first few attempts if it makes you feel more comfortable.

 For some women, G-spot stimulation is more likely to result in orgasm over a period of weeks or months after first starting to experiment with it, so don’t worry if you don’t have a G-spot orgasm the first time as long as you’re having fun trying.

-Let’s face it; one of the worst things that can happen to any man is not being “sure” if he had given his woman a orgasm.
-Imagine being so sexually skilled that you can literally give any woman orgasms and leave her sexually exhausted from a night of orgasm after orgasm.
+One of the worst things that can happen to any man is not being “sure” if he had given his woman a orgasm.
+Imagine being so sexually skilled that you can literally give ANY woman orgasms.
 To discover the secrets to giving your woman the best sex she’s ever had, click here!